RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 ##### Section IV - Connecting

-In this section, you will set your DNS to our servers.
-It's optional but recommended, because it enhances the use of RiiConnect24 and Wiimmfi by making some other features available.
+You will now set your DNS to our servers.
+This is optional but it's recommended, because it enhances the use of RiiConnect24 and Wiimmfi by making some other features available.

 1. Go to `Wii Options`.
 2. Go to `Wii Settings`.